r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ![powershell obfuscation](http://i.cubeupload.com/JosaOh.jpg)

 ---
-      'Powershell also allow us to access windows environment variables using the $env: switch' Using $env:LOCALAPPDATA (windows environment variable) and -Join '' to pull out the 0º ,23º, 21º,7º and 7º chars from $env:LOCALAPPDATA and then the -Join '' operator will take the array and convert it to a string.
+      Powershell also allow us to access windows environment variables using the $env: switch Using $env:LOCALAPPDATA (windows environment variable) and -Join '' to pull out the 0º ,23º, 21º,7º and 7º chars from $env:LOCALAPPDATA and then the -Join '' operator will take the array and convert it to a string.